SimonDataLab/solar-power-market-impact/README.md

    pip install -r requirements.txt

 3. **Set up API Key:**
 To run the scripts, you need an API key from ENTSO-E. Replace 'your_api_key_here' in the Python scripts with your own API key.
+To request this API key, register on the Transparency Platform and send an email to transparency@entsoe.eu with “Restful API access” in the subject line.
+Indicate the email address you entered during registration in the email body.